MHuzaifaRauf/DSA-project/README.md

 ## Author

-Crafted by the one and only Huzaifa Rauf.
+Crafted by Huzaifa Rauf, bringing the allure of exploration to your coding endeavors!
 May the code be ever in your favor!